Greetings mate, and Welcome aboard!

 All in all,

-you’re almost never going to have an issue with any Amp/DAC paired with a 58X – something that makes it a great first purchase for budding audiophile snobs.
-Choosing one should always be easy!
+you’re seldom going to have an issue with any Amp/DAC paired with a 58X – something that makes it a great first purchase for budding audiophile snobs.
+Choosing one should always be easy.

 Genre